Frankambaa/TaskMaster/replit.md

 ## Data Flow

-### Standard RAG Flow
+### Standard RAG Flow with Session Memory
 1. **Document Upload**: Admin uploads PDF/DOCX files through the admin panel
 2. **Text Extraction**: System extracts text from uploaded documents
 3. **Chunking**: Text is split into overlapping chunks for better retrieval
 4. **Vectorization**: Each chunk is converted to embeddings using OpenAI API
 5. **Index Storage**: FAISS index is saved to disk for persistence
+6. **Session Management**: User gets unique session ID for conversation isolation
-6. **Query Processing**: User questions are embedded and matched against stored vectors
+7. **Query Processing**: User questions are embedded and matched against stored vectors
+8. **Memory Integration**: Previous conversation context is retrieved for the user's session
-7. **Response Generation**: Relevant chunks are used as context for GPT-4o to generate answers
+9. **Response Generation**: Relevant chunks and conversation history are used as context for GPT-4o via LangChain
+10. **Memory Update**: New conversation turns are stored in session memory

 ### Smart API Routing Flow
 1. **Question Analysis**: Incoming user question is analyzed for keyword matches